ibm-cloud-docs/BlockStorage/use-luks-red-hat-enterprise-linux-6-full-disk-encryption.md

 # Achieving full disk encryption with LUKS in RHEL
 {: #LUKSencryption}

-Learn how to encrypt {{site.data.keyword.blockstorageshort}} partitions with LUKS using multiple user keys for enhanced data security.
+Learn how to encrypt {{site.data.keyword.blockstorageshort}} partitions with LUKS with multiple user keys for enhanced data security.
 {: shortdesc}

 You can encrypt partitions on your {{site.data.keyword.blockstorageshort}} volumes with Linux® Unified Key Setup (LUKS).
 With LUKS, multiple user keys can be used to decrypt a main key that is used for the bulk encryption of the partition.
 The following instructions were validated to work for RHEL version 8 or newer.